woixd/Vercel-Proxy/README.md

 ### Q: Are there any limitations?

 - Vercel's default response size limit is 100MB.
 Anything larger cannot be used.
-- For very large files or download tasks, it is recommended to use Cloudfare-Proxy.
+- For very large files or download tasks, it is recommended to use [Cloudflare-Workers-Proxy](https://github.com/fssxg/Cloudflare-Workers-Proxy).

 ---